 The STARESSO allows you to change out the espresso filter for a milk one, and then use the same pump to froth milk.
 This frothing isn't the most effective, as it garnered a score of only 3 out of 10, but it does a good enough job to add that creamy cappuccino texture to your espresso.
 The actual frothing process doesn't really warm the milk at all, so you'll want to pour warm milk into the frothing chamber.
 This is also the only portable model we've encountered that offers a way to froth milk, making it a bit more versatile than the competition.

 Which is more Portable, the STARESSO or the Wacaco?

 In terms of outright portability, the Wacaco has a slight edge.
 The STARESSO has some glass components that are a bit more fragile and a bit heavier, so for something like a backpacking trip we would definitely lean towards using the Wacaco.
 However, for road trips and car camping the STARESSO is plenty portable and offers the added benefit of milk frothing capability.

-The STARESSO lists for $60, which is identical to the list price of the competing Wacaco.
+The STARESSO lists for $65, which is comparable to the list price of the competing Wacaco.
 If you find yourself really craving a quick and convenient shot of espresso while you're traveling, this is quite a good deal.
 Also, you don't have to replace too many cafe cappuccinos with homemade ones before the STARESSO pays for itself.